saendu/jekyll/_posts/2020-04-01-your-own-private-cloud.md

 ```

 ### Cert Manager
-Not having HTTPS/SSL is an absolute nogo.
+Not having HTTPS/SSL is an absolute 'no go'.
 Mainly of security but also because it is nowadays so easy (and free) to get an SSL cert thanks to Let's Encrypt.
 It comes with one downside, your SSL certs can very quickly expire.
 To get rid of that we are using a cert manager (with certbot).
 Also checkout my [article]({{ site.baseurl }}/letsencrypt/) I wrote about this.

 ##### Install CRUDs
 First we gonna install some CRUDs.